« More New York events

 Carol C. Superhost

-Walk through a Winter Garden to our West Village townhouse for an evening of Ravel & Chopin played by Junwen Liang.
-Doors open @ 7:;30 pm, music starts around 8 pm.
+Walk through a Winter garden to our West Village townhouse for an evening of Ravel & Chopin played by Junwen Liang.
+Doors open @ 7:30 pm, music starts around 8 pm.
 Enjoy wine, beer, seltzer, cheese & crackers as you chat with fellow music lovers.
 Feel free to bring a beverage to share.
 Some of Carol Chave's recent tapestries will be on view and available for sale, proceeds go to the IRC for global refugee relief.

 What's the music?